 Where partial (rather than full) exemption from import customs payments is granted, the temporary import regime contemplates that 3% of the total amount of import customs payments (that would have been paid if the goods had been fully imported for free circulation) must be paid for each month the goods stay in Russia under this regime.

 Under the bonded warehouse customs regime, goods imported into the EAEU are stored at special places (bonded warehouses) under customs control without an obligation to pay import customs duties and taxes.
 Storage at a bonded warehouse is subject to regular non-refundable storage fees as contractually agreed with the bonded warehouse’s owner.
 Goods so imported and put under this customs regime (pursuant to the permission of the customs authorities) have the status of foreign goods.

 Under the customs transit regime, goods cross the customs border of the EAEU and are under customs control during their movement across Russian customs territory without an obligation to pay import customs duties and taxes.
-Only foreign goods can be subject to this customs regime, which is granted only based on the permission of the customs authorities.
-The regime is normally granted either to a carrier or an expediter if it is a Russian legal entity or an entity of the EAEU.
-The transit customs regime is terminated when the goods are actually shipped out of Russia.
-A special transit customs declaration is required for declaration of the transit customs regime.
+Only foreign goods can be subject to the customs regime, which is granted only based on the permission of the customs authorities.
+The regime is normally granted to either a carrier or an expediter if it is a Russian legal entity or an entity of the EAEU.
+The transit customs regime is terminated when the goods are shipped out of Russia.
+A special transit customs declaration is required for the declaration of the transit customs regime.

 Security for payment of customs duties and taxes is usually required before the goods are placed under the customs transit procedure.
 However, TIR carnets are still accepted by Russian customs as an exemption from the obligation to provide such security.
 Notably, the use of TIR carnets was allowed until 28 February 2015 and then renewed on 22 January 2016.

-Products having the status of foreign goods can be declared for destruction before the customs authorities, which would imply that such destruction must be completed under customs control and the importer would not be subject to import customs duties and taxes with respect to the destroyed products.
+Products with the status of foreign goods can be declared for destruction before the customs authorities, which would imply that such destruction must be completed under customs control and the importer would not be subject to import customs duties and taxes with respect to such destroyed products.
 However, the cost of destruction must be fully covered by the importer claiming the regime.
-Moreover, the waste generated as a result of such destruction would be subject to customs clearance requirements, import customs duties and taxes under general rules.
+Moreover, the waste generated as a result of such destruction would be subject to customs clearance requirements and import customs duties and taxes under general rules.
 Customs clearance requirements do not apply to waste that cannot be further used for commercial purposes or is subject to burial, neutralization, utilization or removal in another way.
 Such waste has the status of goods of the EAEU and is not subject to customs control.

 Abandonment to the State

-Export of goods is the main customs regime for definitive exportation of goods out of the customs territory of Russia.
+Export of goods is the main customs regime for the definitive exportation of goods out of the customs territory of Russia.
 Export of certain types of goods is subject to export customs duties.
 Export of any goods is also subject to Russian VAT with a special 0% rate (see below).

 Re-import is the opposite of the re-export customs regime and is designed to exempt goods that were initially exported from the customs territory of Russia from the payment of import customs duties and taxes, without the application of any economic restrictions provided by Russian laws and the laws of the EAEU.